cmerlet/residence-time-acf/README.md

 1. Name of the xyz file with the positions

-...At this point the program only works for a constant number of atoms ordered in the same way in all configurations.
+- At this point the program only works for a constant number of atoms ordered in the same way in all configurations.

 2. Number of configurations in the positions file